elben/elben.github.io/site/blog/2010-12-22-why-ut-austin-is-second-rate-at-producing-startup-founders.markdown

 <!--PREAMBLE
-{
-"postTitle": "Why UT Austin is second-rate at producing startup founders", "date": "2010-12-22",
+postTitle: "Why UT Austin is second-rate at producing startup founders"
-"tags": ["startups", "recommended"]
-}
+date: 2010-12-22
+tags:
+  - startups
+  - recommended
 -->

 _The author is a fourth-year student doing a Bachelor’s and Master’s in CS at the